eed3si9n/eed3si9n.com/content/posts/sbt-1.11.0-beta.md

 This was contributed by [@eed3si9n][@eed3si9n] in [#8126](https://github.com/sbt/sbt/pull/8126).
 The feature was inspired by sbt-sonatype's workflow pioneered by Taro Saito, and [sonatype-central-client](https://github.com/lumidion/sonatype-central-client) spearheaded by David Doyle at [Lumidion](https://www.lumidion.com/).

+#### Note: Central Portal account

+To convert an account to the Central Portal, go to <https://central.sonatype.com/>, nagivate to **Sign In**, then use the existing Sonatype user name and password to try to log in.
+If it doesn't work, use **Forgot password** link to reset the password instead of creating a fresh account.
+This should let you log into the Central Portal while still keeping your namespaces still associated with Legacy OSSRH publishing until you migrate them.

 ### What about sbt-ci-release?

-sbt-ci-release 1.11.0-RC1 is published as well, which defaults to using `sonaRelease` as the `CI_SONATYPE_RELEASE` step.
+sbt-ci-release 1.11.0-RC2 is published as well, which defaults to using `sonaRelease` as the `CI_SONATYPE_RELEASE` step.
 In other words, newer version of sbt-ci-release assumes that you have sbt 1.11.0 or later.

 I think this is a reasonable assumption since there will be no Legacy OSSRH endpoint after June 30, 2025.